 Sir Julius von Haast, German-born New Zealand explorer, geologist, and founder of Canterbury Museum – The collection comprises correspondence, manuscripts, documents, certificates, and printed matter, including newspaper cuttings, photographs, drawings and sketches, maps, and curios.
 The papers are arranged in series of ‘Official papers and correspondence’, ‘Personal correspondence’, ‘Manuscripts’, and ‘Printed material’.

-UNESCO Aotearoa Youth Leader, Bella Simpson was there and commented, “It was a wonderful opportunity to learn about the Register and hear about some incredible pieces of New Zealand’s history.
+UNESCO Aotearoa Youth Leader, Bella Simpson attended the event, “It was a wonderful opportunity to learn about the Register and hear about some incredible pieces of New Zealand’s history.
 I was inspired listening to Honiana Love from Nga Taonga talk about their submission of recordings from World War 2.
 These recordings were messages of love and support sent from different conflict zones to their families back home.
 Honiana talked about it sparking an emotional response because you’re listening to people’s voices.
 Afterwards I met a lady who told me how moved she was by the recordings because she got the chance to hear her father’s voice again.”

 Images courtesy of the National Library and Mark Beatty.